rachelandrew/grid-by-example/browsers/index.md

 [Webkit Meta Bug](https://bugs.webkit.org/show_bug.cgi?id=60731)

-Grid is available, with a -webkit prefix in [Webkit Nightly builds](http://nightly.webkit.org/) and also in the new [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/).
-Future versions of Webkit will use browser flags rather than vendor prefixes so Grid should soon be unprefixed in the Nightly and Preview versions.
+Grid is available in [Webkit Nightly builds](http://nightly.webkit.org/) and also in the new [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/).
+Grid is now unprefixed in the Nightly and Preview versions.
+You do not need to enable a flag to see it in action.

 This implementation is also by Igalia but lags slightly behind the Chrome one.